sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 > **Note**: If you have a Xamarin business license you can use it and skip this task.

-1. Open a browser to [https://store.xamarin.com/login](https://store.xamarin.com/login "Xamarin Store login").
-Click the **Create a new account** link.
+1. Navigate to [https://store.xamarin.com/login](https://store.xamarin.com/login "Xamarin Store login") and click **Create a new account**.

 	![Xamarin store login](Images/xamarin-store-login.png "Xamarin store login")

 	_Xamarin Store Login screen_

 1. Fill in a name, email address and password.
 Make a note of the password, since you will need this in a later exercise.
-Make sure you check both checkboxes and then click the **Register** button.
+Make sure you check both checkboxes and then click **Register**.

     ![Create a new Xamarin account](Images/xamarin-new-account.png "Create a new Xamarin account")